Ebazhanov/linkedin-skill-assessments-quizzes/kotlin/kotlin_quiz.md

 - [ ] is
 - [ ] as

-22. Kotlin will not compiler this code snippet.
+22. Kotlin will not compile this code snippet.
 What is wrong?
 ```
 class Employee
 class Manager : Employee()